pifer-marcos-joao/Neural-networks-applied-to-business-service-improvement/README.md

 ## Scope
 The scope of this model is to detect a problem or group of problems that will have an impact actually higher than the indicated when it was created.
-In order to achieve this, the idea is to mix both supervised and unsupervised learning as mentioned previously.
+In order to achieve this, the idea is to mix both supervised and unsupervised learning but in this Github section only the supervised learning will be treated.
 Impact is the parameter that indicates in a range 1 to 4 how many users are affected by the same problem, then it makes sense to create a simple multi-class classification model to predict in which category a problem would fall.